Personal possessions may hold some of the most incredible memories, and others are just collecting dust.

 People with severe disabilities face a number of challenges in everyday life, chief among them financial – including barriers to employment and additional costs to manage their conditions, from mobility devices through to specialized therapy.
 Related: The CRA makes life more difficult for those with disabilities

-We’ve experienced siblings fighting, relatives who turn their backs and so-called friends who try to get stuff for cheap or free knowing the value of what they are getting is higher.
+We’ve experienced arguing, relatives who turn their backs and so-called friends who try to get stuff for cheap or free knowing the value of what they are getting is higher.

-Maximizing Return on Personal Possessions
+Maximizing Return For Personal Possessions

-A quick example of our legwork would be the brand new snow blower sitting in the garage that cost $1500 to purchase and someone offering my mother-in-law $100 for it.
+A quick example of our legwork would be the brand new snow blower in the garage that cost $1500 to purchase and someone offering my mother-in-law $100 for it.

-Not all kids will jump in and do what we are doing to help my mother-in-law bring back some money into her savings account nor does everyone have kids, family, friends or relatives to help out.
+Not all kids will jump in and do what we are doing to help my mother-in-law bring back some money into her savings account, nor does everyone have kids, family, friends or relatives to help out.

-If you find that your closet has 15 jackets take what you don’t use and sell them or donate them if the money is not important to you.
+If you find that your closet has 15 jackets take what you don’t use and sell them or donate them if the money is not essential to you.

-If you think about the money you are saving on stuff you buy but don’t use and the costs of getting rid of it for those left behind you might find that it’s not much of a savings at all.
+If you think about the money you are saving on stuff you buy but don’t use and the costs of getting rid of it for those left behind, you might find that it’s not much savings.

 Selling Personal Possessions